 The accompanying supplementary information is presented for purposes of additional analysis.
 We did not audit the information and, accordingly, express no form of assurance on it.
-However, we are extremely concerned about the historical trend information contained in the schedule of funding progress included in this report which indicates a continued decline of assets available to satisfy the long-term liabilities of the municipal pension fund.
-For example, over the past fifteen years, the funded ratio of the city's municipal pension fund went from a high of 77.5% as of July 1, 2001, to a ratio of 44.8% as of July 1, 2016, which is the most recent data available.
-This continued condition will require increased municipal contributions to fund the municipal pension fund in accordance with Act 205 funding standards.
-We continue to encourage city officials to effectively monitor the funding of the municipal pension fund to ensure its long-term financial stability.
+In addition, as has been previously disclosed in prior audits of the pension fund, we are extremely concerned about historical trend information contained in the schedule of funding progress included in this report which indicates a continued decline of assets available to satisfy the long-term liabilities of the municipal pension fund.
+For example, since July 1, 2001, the funded ratio of the city's municipal pension fund went from a high of 77.5% as of July 1, 2001, to a ratio of 44.8% as of July 1, 2016.
+Although it was noted that the municipal pension fund has experienced a slight increase in its funded ratio to 46.8% as of July 1, 2018, which is the most recent data available.
+This condition will require increased municipal contributions to fund the municipal pension fund in accordance with Act 205 funding standards.
+We encourage city officials to continue making responsible decisions when monitoring the funding of the municipal pension fund is stability.